-UPDATED 20th January 2019: Breakthrough 25-year, government-backed, fully repairing leases – index-linked to European inflation – are now on stream for privately owned social housing units from Clonee to Dún Laoghaire.
+UPDATED 20th January 2019: Breakthrough 25-year, government-backed, fully repairing leases – index-linked to Irish inflation – are now on stream for privately owned social housing units from Clonee to Dún Laoghaire.
 Net yields after costs are around 5.5% p.a., which is five times the return from the bond market.
 This is hugely significant for retirement income and estate planning.
+In March 2019 the Irish NTMA issued a 25-year inflation-linked bond at a yield of -0.05%, so you get the point.

 Demand is rising as the penny drops, so the pace of booking and completing contracts with local councils and state agencies is quickening.
 Still not mainstream, this is an early starter advantage and now is the time to act!
 Contact us today for more information.
 We have secured terms for our clients which allows for fee discounts for multiple unit portfolios.